TERMS & CONDITIONS

 - Important legal and regulatory information

-We maintain professional indemnity insurance in accordance with the rules of the Solicitors Regulation Authority.
-In accordance with the disclosure requirements of the Provision of Services Regulations 2009 our professional indemnity insurer is Omnyy LLP of 9th Floor, John Stow House, 18 Bevis Marks, London, EC3A 7JB.
+In accordance with the rules of the Solicitors Regulation Authority we have to provide at least £3m cover per transaction under a Professional Indemnity Insurance policy.
+Our policy offers a £10m limit of liability in the unlikely event that a mistake is made.
+In accordance with the disclosure requirements of the Provision of Services Regulations 2009 our professional indemnity insurer is AmTrust Europe Limited of Market Square House, St James’s Street, Nottingham NG1 6FG.
 The territorial coverage of our policy is worldwide.

 - Your monies held by us